-Below is our in-depth guide to buying a home in London which will take you through each step of the buying process and provide useful answers to many important questions along your journey.
-For more information about homes for sale in Central London, please get in touch with Hudsons on 020 7323 2277 for friendly, knowledgeable, professional advice and assistance.
+Our in-depth guide to buying a property in London in 2023 will take you through the buying process step by step, with plenty of useful information and advice to help you with the journey.
+For details about homes for sale in Central London, please get in touch with Hudsons Property at 020 7323 2277 for friendly, knowledgeable assistance.

-In order to get your home buying process off to the best possible start, we recommend that you arrange your finances before you begin your property search in London.
-Whether this means agreeing a mortgage in principle with your lender, or making independent funds available, establishing your financial situation beforehand will give you a realistic budget to work with and ultimately dictate your property search.
+To get your home-buying journey off to the best possible start, we recommend that you arrange your finances before you start your property search in London.
+Whether this means finding a suitable lender and agreeing on a mortgage in principle, or making independent funds available for a property purchase, establishing your financial situation beforehand will give you a realistic budget to work with and ultimately determine your property search.

-If you haven’t arranged your finances or are looking for comparable deals, speak to Hudsons about referring a suitable independent mortgage broker.
+In the event that you haven’t arranged finance or you are looking for mortgage deal comparisons, speak to Hudsons about referring a suitable independent mortgage broker.

-Unless you are a cash buyer with independent financial means at your disposal, you will need to arrange a mortgage to finance the purchase of your London property.
-Get an idea of how much you are able to borrow by speaking to your bank or a mortgage company.
-It is even better if you can go through a pre-application with your lender as they will do all the financial checks prior which will speed the process along later.
+Unless you are a cash buyer with independent means to finance your property purchase, you will need to arrange a mortgage to provide the funds to buy property in London.
+Speak to your bank, mortgage company or financial adviser to get an idea of how much you may be able to borrow.
+Better still, go through a pre-application with your lender as they will carry out all relevant financial checks which will help to speed the process along later.

-While it can be beneficial to use your own bank where you are a known customer, it is also a good idea to visit an independent mortgage broker who can offer you rates from a variety of lenders and shop around for the best deal for you.
-Using a broker can save you a lot of time, money and hassle in getting a mortgage, but do check how their remuneration works and if they charge a fee for their services.
+While there are benefits to using your own bank where you have an existing customer relationship, it is also a good idea to visit an independent mortgage broker who can offer you rates from a variety of lenders and shop around for the best deal for you.
+Using a broker can save a great deal of time, money and hassle in getting a mortgage, however, do check how their remuneration works and if they charge a fee for their services.

-In addition to the property price, there are a number of additional costs that you need to take into account when budgeting for an apartment or house purchase in Central London.
+In addition to the property price, there are a number of additional purchasing costs that you need to take into account when budgeting for an apartment or house purchase in Central London in 2023.
 Typically, these will include the following expenditures:

 - Legal fees including conveyancing fees, local authority search fees, land registry fees and bank transfer fees